-- System Study Interviews – We are in the process of mapping the expanded learning system in which CQI is implemented, and how implementation of the Compassionate Systems Framework changes practices and mindsets to better support CQI.
+- System Study Interviews – Mapping the expanded learning system in which CQI is implemented, and how implementation of the Compassionate Systems Framework changes practices and mindsets to better support CQI.
 This work involves interviews with leaders and professionals in the Expanded Learning Division (EXLD); leaders in the Center for Systems Awareness (CSA); the System of Support for Expanded Learning (SSEL); intermediary organizations supporting these efforts, such as the California Afterschool Network (CAN), ASAPConnnect, California School-Age Consortium (CalSAC), Partnership for Children and Youth (PCY), and Temescal Associates; grantees, site coordinators, frontline staff; and others.

-- Surveys – We plan to survey frontline staff, site coordinators, and grant managers or program directors throughout California to describe organizational culture, CQI processes, and informal STEAM program offerings.
-We will look at how patterns might change over a period of three years, launching the surveys in the 2021-22 school year.
+- Surveys – Surveying frontline staff, site coordinators, and grant managers or program directors throughout California to describe organizational culture, CQI processes, and informal STEAM program offerings.
+We look at how patterns might change over a period of three years.

-- Case Studies – We plan to conduct in-depth case studies of CQI practices and STEAM offerings in afterschool programs statewide to understand how they enact CQI and STEAM locally.
-We will observe activities and meetings, interview staff and youth, review documents and artifacts and connect these to insights about the system and patterns from the above interviews and surveys.
+- Case Studies – Conducting in-depth case studies of CQI practices and STEAM offerings in afterschool programs statewide to understand how they enact CQI and STEAM locally.
+Research activities include observing activities and meetings, interviewing staff and youth, reviewing documents and artifacts and connecting these to insights about the system and patterns from the above interviews and surveys.